joetainment/bill-and-buck/story__main__chapter__remys_blanket.md

 Despite being quite impressed, Wilbert put the blanket back into the sink so that he could refocus on the task at hand.
 He made sure the mysterious opening button was positioned directly under the faucet, face up, at the top of the scrunched up blanket.

-With his fingernails, Willbert pushed into the button and pryed it open.
+With his fingernails, Willbert pushed into the button and pried it open.
 It was slow but took less force than he expected.
-Even with just his fingernails, within a few seconds, he was able to ooen the button to about the width of a dime.
+Even with just his fingernails, within a few seconds, he was able to open the button to about the width of a dime.
 Wilbert was satisfied that would be enough for his experiment.

 Without delay, Wilbert moved his hand to the faucet and began running the water again.
 A thick stream of water started pouring onto the blanket and its button, and Wilbert quickly adjusted the blanket making sure the button stayed under the flow of water.

 At first, water splashed everywhere, since there was too much water to fit through the tiny hole in the button.
 As Wilbert watched though, the donut ring shape of the button widened.
 Before long the button looked more like a large hooped earring, significantly wider than the stream of water pouring into it.
 The splashing stopped, and the water became a steady stream which simply disappeared into the black void behind the button's opening.

-Finally, the button stabalized and corrected itself, by slowly shrinking back down until it was just a tiny bit wider than the stream of water pouring into it.
+Finally, the button stabilized and corrected itself, by slowly shrinking back down until it was just a tiny bit wider than the stream of water pouring into it.

-And there it was, the solution that Wilbert sought, how to get water into the blanket.
+And there it was, the solution that Wilbert sought: How to get water into the blanket.

 Wilbert smiled.
-He may have been worn out, tired, sore, and fighting a headache, but Wilbert smiled anyway.
+He may have been worn out, sore, and fighting a headache, but Wilbert smiled anyway.
 He smiled because he believed the completion of his quest was now just a matter of scale.
-Wilbert's only immediate question was which body of water he would go to first.
+Wilbert's only immediate question was where to go for more water.